Want a career change from teaching but not sure how?

 Want to work independently in the calm and quiet surrounds of the library, with some but not overwhelming amounts of student contact?
 This career might be for you.

-Change careers by studying library and information management.
-Since you already have a teaching degree, consider a postgraduate-level course, such as a graduate diploma or masters degree.
+Change careers by studying library and information services.
+Since you already have a teaching degree, consider a postgraduate-level course, like this Graduate Diploma in Information and Library Science.

 Principal